MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 > This command takes you directly to the Evilginx command line interface.

 > [!IMPORTANT]
 > When restarting the config process, you will need to download the required certificate, and repeat config steps again.
-Run the command `.\get-crt.ps1` from the git repos in your terminal outside of the EvilGinx process.
+Run the command `.\get-crt.ps1` from the git repos in another terminal outside of the EvilGinx process.

 ### Step 2: Configure Evilginx3

-See the official documentation for reference [here](https://help.evilginx.com/docs/intro).
+_See the official documentation for reference [here](https://help.evilginx.com/docs/intro)._

 Run below commands using the CLI of Evilginx3 to configure the tool.